 The periodic Award of a gold medal was instituted in 1952 by the ISP to encourage the advancement of photogrammetry.
 The funds for the provision of medals were given in memory of Arthur and Norman Brock.
 On 22nd May, 1954 and 25th March, 1955, the Council of the ISP adopted unanimously certain rules governing the Award of the medal and further resolved that those rules should remain in force until altered by the unanimous vote of the Council which provision is still valid.
-On 8th May 1957 and on 20 April 1999, the Council considered alterations to the rules and subsequently by correspondence agreed by unanimous vote to alter them and rewrite them as follows:
+On 8th May 1957, on 20th April 1999 and on 9th September 2009, the Council considered alterations to the rules and subsequently by correspondence agreed by unanimous vote to alter them and rewrite them as follows: